nohr/gear/src/README.md

 #### Etc.

-- README icon was created by [Gregor Cresnar](https://thenounproject.com/grega.cresnar/) and edited further by me.
+- README and feedback icons were created by [Gregor Cresnar](https://thenounproject.com/grega.cresnar/) and edited further by me.